-- The MPC acts too quickly, or goes too far, over the next three years to raise Bank Rate and causes UK economic growth, and increases in inflation, to be weaker currently anticipated; - The MPC tightens monetary policy too late to ward off inflationary pressures; - The Government acts too quickly to cut expenditure to balance the national budget; - UK/EU trade arrangements if there was a major impact on trade flows and financial services due to complications or lack of co-operation in resolving significant remaining issues; - Major stock markets become increasingly judged as being over-valued and susceptible to major price corrections; - Geopolitical risks.
+- Labour and supply shortages proving more enduring and disruptive and depressing economic activity. - The MPC acting too quickly, or going too far, over the next year to raise Bank Rate and causing United Kingdom economic growth, and increases in inflation, to be weaker currently anticipated. - United Kingdom/European Union trade arrangements if there was a major impact on trade flows and financial services due to complications or lack of cooperation in resolving significant remaining issues. - Geopolitical risks such as, for example, the situation in Ukraine and Russia leading to increasing flows to safe havens.